MicrosoftDocs/SupportArticles-docs/support/sql/admin/error-password-service-account-changed.md

 ---
 # Logon failure and SQL Server service does not start

+This problem occurs because there is an issue either with the service account itself or the information that is currently saved for the service account.

+_Original product version:_ &nbsp; SQL Server
+_Original KB number:_ &nbsp; 282254

+## Symptoms

-When you try to restart Microsoft SQL Server or the SQL Server Agent, the service doesn’t start, and you receive the following error message, depending on how you try to start the service:
+When you try to restart Microsoft SQL Server or the SQL Server Agent, the service doesn't start, and you receive the following error message, depending on how you try to start the service:

 - By using the Services applet: